Akbar the Great

 Early Life

-When Akbar was young, his family faced many challenges, and he spent time moving from place to place.
-He did not get a chance to go to a regular school and never learned to read or write.
-Even so, he loved listening to stories and learning by asking questions.
+Akbar the Great was born in 1542 in Umarkot, a place that is in present-day Pakistan.
+He was born into the Mughal royal family, but his early life was not easy.
+When Akbar was young, his family faced many challenges, and he did not get a chance to go to school.
+He never learned to read or write, but he loved listening to stories and asking questions.

 Becoming Emperor